 Look for lower-cost clinics.
 Aware of the fact that yoga therapy may be cost-prohibitive to certain clientele, some yoga therapists work at clinics that can offer shorter sessions at lower rates.
 Similarly, some yoga therapists will set aside specific clinic days to serve clientele at lower rates with shorter appointments for part of the week.

 Consider online options.
 Another way to lower costs is to provide yoga therapy online to reduce overhead, especially with pre-recorded sessions that focus on a particular health condition.
-In fact, this is something that we’re working to provide at Breathing Deeply to help serve a broader clientele.
-Contact us today to learn more about these offerings.
+At Breathing Deeply, we offer one-on-one yoga therapy sessions live over Zoom with myself and qualified, certified graduates from our yoga therapy program.
+Learn more and submit your information today.